Sepulveda Transit Corridor: Controversy and public opinion

-A scoping process carried out by Metro from November 2021 to February 2022 showed a heavy majority favoring heavy rail over monorail, with the tally being 93% to 7%, respectively.
+A scoping process carried out by Metro from November 2021 to February 2022 showed a majority of the public favoring heavy rail over monorail: 93% to 7%, respectively.
 Heavy rail alternatives were cited by comments as having better transfer options to other lines, faster travel times, and more familiarity with the Los Angeles Metro Rail system.
-Results of an official public opinion survey conducted by Metro during July and August 2022 to gauge public opinions about the Sepulveda Transit Corridor Project were released in December 2022.
-After describing details of both rail types were presented to residents, an HRT underground option stood at 71% approval, with respondents citing shorter travel time and fewer surface impacts.
+Metro conducted a public survey during July and August 2022 to gauge public opinions about the Sepulveda Transit Corridor Project; after details of both rail types were presented to residents, a heavy rail underground option stood at 71% approval, with respondents citing shorter travel time and fewer surface impacts.